A comprehensive resource for safe and responsible laser use

-In conclusion, of the four examples provided by AAO, none state that the laser device is a toy.
+To sum up, none of the four examples provided by AAO state that the laser device is a toy.
 The closest to marketing as a “toy” is a single Aliexpress site where two different lasers list “children’s entertainment” as a use -- and, as of Dec.
 22 2013, both lasers are marked as “no longer available.”

 In our view, the single example from Aliexpress does not support the AAO’s headline and claim that high-powered handheld blue lasers “are often marketed as toys.”